America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 Planning for Aging and Chronic Illness

-“Planning for aging” (I think this term accurately summarizes the contents of this page), must address the potential for mild, moderate and/or severe cognitive and/or physical incapacity including chronic disease, illness and long-term care.
+“Planning for aging” (I think this term accurately summarizes the contents of this page), must address the potential for mild, moderate, and/or severe cognitive and/or physical incapacity and disability, including chronic disease, illness, and long-term care.

-It also requires the expertise and assistance of an experienced Elder Law and Estate Planning attorney who is in touch with the evolving needs of an aging population, their personal financial planning and other matters generally not addressed by many lawyers who list their specialty or practice as “estate planning attorneys”.
-Forgive my brief commercial interruption but that’s why Hanlon Niemann & Wright is unique.
-We address your needs as part of our Estate Planning and Life Care practice.
-Let me explain this further to you, starting with a discussion about chronic illness.
+It also requires the expertise and assistance of an experienced Elder Law and Estate Planning attorney who is in touch with the evolving needs of an aging population, their personal financial planning, and other subjects generally not addressed by many lawyers who list their specialty or practice as “estate planning attorneys”.
+Forgive my brief commercial interruption; that’s why Hanlon Niemann & Wright is unique.
+We address your needs as part of our Estate and Life Care Planning practice.
+Let me explain this further, starting with a discussion of chronic illness.

 Aging, Sickness, and Physical Decline

-Chronic illness and disease are far more common than many realize.
-A recent comprehensive article I read states that there are 130 Million Americans living with chronic illness, including
+Chronic illnesses and diseases are far more common than many realize.
+A recent comprehensive article I read states that 130 million Americans are living with chronic illness, including

-- 12 million Americans living with COPD, (with Millions more not diagnosed)
+- Twelve million Americans are living with COPD, with Millions more not diagnosed.

 - Over 5 Million People with Alzheimer’s disease